anthemion-org/ogle-web/README.md

 ## Design notes

+Class components versus hooks [to do]
+~ Classes can derive from PureComponent
+~ Classes require method binding

+'Real' and 'nominal' data [to do]

 Implicit duck typing sometimes, explicit parameter type checks other times [to do] ~ 'instanceof' fails silently when checking against imported class

 Allow optional parameters, but avoid parameters that can have different types [to do]

+'ForTest' exports [to do]

 ### Classes versus closures